gitlabhq/gitlab-runner/docs/install/kubernetes.md

 We are working on it in this issue: [Can't set environment variable key as pod label](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/173).
 Use [the workaround described in the issue](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/173#note_351057890) as a temporary solution.

-### Store registration tokens or Runner tokens in secrets
+### Store registration tokens or runner tokens in secrets

-To register a new GitLab Runner, you can specify `runnerRegistrationToken` in `values.yml`.
-To register an existing Runner, you can use `runnerToken`.
+To register a new runner, you can specify `runnerRegistrationToken` in `values.yml`.
+To register an existing runner, you can use `runnerToken`.
 It can be a security risk to store tokens in `values.yml`, especially if you commit these to `git`.

 Instead, you can store the values of these tokens inside of a